erikaduan/r_tips/tutorials/p-sql_to_r_workflows/p-sql_to_r_workflows_part_2.md

 | Growing vegetable pie ingredients | All good hobbits should know that vegetable pies cannot be vegetarian      | Happy Gardeners | Shire School  |
 | Growing flowers                   | Hobbits should not just grow plants for eating!                            | Happy Gardeners | Shire School  |

-The equivalent R `dplyr` syntax follows the execution order, rather than written order, of the SQL join query.
+The equivalent R `dplyr` syntax mirrors the execution order, but not written order, of the SQL join query.

 **Note:** When using `dbplyr`, the education schema needs to explicitly